 Pinterest is for photography marketing!
 Who knew?

-There are so many different ways you can market your business in 2021.
+There are so many different ways you can market your business.
 The platforms are endless, but I have one you may not have considered.

 That’s right… Pinterest.